Dirty-Craft/telemine/README.md

 - Adds `/tg` command that allows players to send a message in the group from the server chat and you can send multiline messages by using `%n` where ever you want to break the line
 - Ability to set general header and footer for all of messages
 - Ability to set HTTP proxy for calling Telegram APIs
-- Sends a message to a custom chat when a command gets executed on the server and can be used by server owner to monitor what server operators do
+- Sends a message when a command gets executed on the server and can be used by server owner to monitor what server operators do
+- Sends villager death messages and the death location and killer
 - Every feature is configurable and can be enabled/disabled
+- Ability to set different features to send their messages to different chats
 - All text messages are customizable in the config

 ### Configuration